AMERICA – HIGHS AND LOWS

 Finally, landed in New York!
 There was a huge line on the border, people coming from all over the world and waiting for hours.
 I caught a taxi to my friend Tayla who lives in Manhattan Island.
 Everything looks like something from an American movie and during the whole ride I wasn`t really aware that I am really there.
 On the first evening in New York my friends took me out for dinner at SHI restaurant with

-New York was very cold but not yet snowing, I especially noticed this during long walks through Fifth Avenue.
-I never realised how long Fifth Avenue was!
-On one day I visited Uptown and Central Park and continued walking down the street next to central park thinking that street will take me to Fifth Avenue, however when I checked the map, I realized that I had been on Fifth Avenue the entire time…is it really that long?
+New York was very cold but not snowing.
+I spent my afternoons walking on Fifth Avenue and exploring around.
+I never thought that Fifth Avenue is that long!
+One day I visited Uptown and Central Park and continued walking down the street next to the Central park thinking that street will take me to Fifth Avenue, however when I checked the map, I realized that I had been on Fifth Avenue the entire time…is it really that long?

 I liked how I felt in New York, very peaceful and calm but i was not impressed.
 I think my expectations about New York were very high.
 What I was missing there?
 I guess connections with people.
 Everyone is so busy, rushing around and trying to figure out their lives, no one has time in this city except me at that moment – a girl lost in the city of dreams!
 There was one thing I enjoyed in New York, although people were busy running around they still had time to stop and give me compliments wherever I went.
 I probably got more compliments in these three weeks there than I’ve had in my entire life;